gasduster99/sppComp/try1/try1_2.md

 in each market category.
 These two factors are among the most important factors to prioritize in sampling for the sake of applying our model's results to a large proportion of landings $(What proportion of landings is the model expanding?)$.
-Furthermore given this pattern in port sampling, when sample sizes become too small to apply our model, in a modeled period, the expanded landings tend to represent a negligible proportion of total landings.
+Furthermore due to this pattern in port sampling, when sample sizes become too small to apply our model, <!--, in a modeled period,-->
+the expanded landings tend to represent a negligible proportion of total landings.

 The lower panels of Figure $(bar)$ visually demonstrates just how many different species are landed into commercially relevant market categories.
 Although